toolstack/Glot-O-Matic/README.md

 ## Installation ##

-1. Extract the archive file into your plugins directory in the glot-o-matic folder.
+1.Download the latest release from GitHub (or trunk if your feeling especially adventurous) 2.Extract the archive file into your plugins directory in the glot-o-matic folder, or use WordPress upload plugin feature.
-2. Activate the plugin in the Plugin options.
+3.Activate the plugin in the Plugin options.
-3. Go to the GlotPress->Settings menu and select your options.
+4.Go to the GlotPress->Settings menu and select your options.

+You may also want to take a look at (GitHub Updater)[https://github.com/afragen/github-updater] if you want to stay up to date automatically.

 ## Settings ##